-The second design issued for the denomination, the Draped Bust Half Dollar was issued from 1796 to 1807.
-During this time the reverse design of the coins was changed, creating two distinct subtypes.
+The second design issued for the denomination, the Draped Bust Half Dollar was in circulation from 1796 to 1807.
+During this time, the coins underwent a change in their reverse design, creating two distinct subtypes.
 The initial reverse featuring a small eagle had an extremely limited mintage, making it an important type coin.
 The second reverse type featuring a heraldic eagle is relatively more available.

 There were only eight different dates for the series, which included a gap between the different reverse designs and another one year pause in production.
 Among the small number of dates, a large number of varieties can be encountered, including some prized rarities.